Insomnia

 Lie down on the back and engage the abdominal muscles in order to lift the legs over the head until the toes of the feet touch the floor behind the head.
 In case the toes don’t reach the floor then do this pose against the wall while lying perpendicular to the head touching the wall, such that the feet are supported by the wall.
 One can also interlace the fingers behind the back and then slowly straighten the arms, or just keep the arms at the sides with the palms facing the floor.
 To get out of this pose, do it carefully by simply rolling slowly out of this pose, one vertebra at one time.
 Plow pose helps in stretching the back and neck muscles which also reduces the physical tension as well as relaxes the body.

-Lie down on the stomach and place the palms being flat on the floor just next to the chest.
-Keep the elbows close to the side, then inhale and lengthen the body while lifting the head in an upward direction and expanding the chest forward.
-Come as far as you can do it comfortably and keep the hips touching the ground.
-This particular pose is quite useful for the people who generally spend a lot of time in lifting things and bending over as it engages the back muscles in the opposite way that these types of activities do.
-It also stretches the shoulders, abdominal and chest.
+Lie on your stomach and place your palms flat on the floor right next to your chest.
+Keep the elbows at the side, then inhale and lift the head upwards while lengthening the body and expanding the chest forward.
+Come as far as you can comfortably do and keep the hips touching the ground.
+This particular pose is quite useful for people who usually spend a lot of time lifting and bending things as it works on the back muscles in the opposite way as these types of activities do.
+This also causes strain in the shoulders, stomach and chest.

 7. Seated Heart Opener (Vajrasana)

-While sitting in the kneeling position, put the hands on the hand on the ground behind and palms on the floor with the fingers facing quite away from the body.
-If a person suffers from any knee issue, then he can sit with his legs extended out in front.
-Now you have attained the position, inhale and lengthen the spine.
-Exhale and then lean backwards, with arching the back and also lowering the head behind.
-In case the person is on the knees, then push the hips into the heels of the leg.
-This pose is quite beneficial as it provides the essential movement which is opposite to the hunched over the position which most of the people are in most of the times.
+While sitting on your knees, keep your hands on the ground behind your back and place your palms on the floor in such a way that the fingers remain far away from the body.
+If a person has any knee problem then he can sit with his legs spread in front.
+Now you have achieved position, inhale and lengthen the spine.
+Exhale and then bend backward, arching the back and tilting the head backward as well.
+If the person is on their knees, push the hips into the heels of the feet.
+This posture provides the necessary movement which is opposite to the position in which most people remain hunched over most of the time.

 RELATED ARTICLES